Minor league ballpark bans peanut sales to cater to fans with allergies

 Others expressed disappointment that they would be restricted to peanut-free snacks at Yard Goats games.

 "Why?
 If you cant eat peanuts just don't eat them.
 Why should everyone else pay.
-Peanuts are part of baseball!" complained one man.
+Peanuts are part of baseball!" complained another man.

+Nearly 2.5 percent of U.S. children likely have an allergy to peanuts, a 21 percent increase since 2010, according to the American College of Allergy, Asthma and Immunology.

+Those with the most severe peanut allergies can suffer from anaphylaxis from merely breathing in peanut dust, according to the Mayo Clinic.

 "Like the old saying goes... you can’t make EVERYBODY happy ALL of the time, but you can stop a parent from having to administer an EpiPen to a child suffering anaphylaxis at a baseball game," the team said on Twitter after the announcement.